Song

 How much did Girls Just Want to Have Fun make in total?

-Girls Just Want to Have Fun does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Girls Just Want to Have Fun does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Girls Just Want to Have Fun make per stream?